edgio-docs/edgio-docs/guides/connectors.md

     try {
       await builder.exec('npx sapper build')
     } catch (e) {
-      // this lets the user know that the build error was within their application code, not their XDN router or configuration. throw new FrameworkBuildError('Sapper')
+      // this lets the user know that the build error was within their application code, not their {{ PRODUCT_NAME }} router or configuration. throw new FrameworkBuildError('Sapper')
     }
   }